licorice root

 Gardening Tips - COMPOST - The Helpful Gardener

-... to put on, but the next rain washes whatever didn’t make it into a plant right out of the root zone and into the water table.
-Bad for our garden (no more food), bad for the water table (too much ... to my bonsai soil and to throw into my compost; good stuff!).
+... next rain washes whatever didn’t make it into a plant right out of the root zone and into the water table.
+Bad for our garden (no more food), bad for ... to throw into my compost; good stuff!).
 I can’t say I’ve tried the licorice root yet, but I hear good things.
-There are rubber mulches and stone mulches, but these do nothing to help ...
+There are rubber mulches and stone mulches, but these ...

 www.helpfulgardener.com